Kimack/udacity-rnd-bookproject/README.md

 ##### To take a look at this application in action once you fork and clone the repo:

-* insall all project dependencies with 'npm install'
+* install all project dependencies with 'npm install'
 * start the development server with 'npm start'